The Valley Star earns General Excellence recognition at JACC

 By: Rosemary Villalonga, News Editor

-The Valley Star is highlighted as the only journalism and photojournalism program in Southern California recognized for the meritorious award in all three categories.
+The Valley Star is one of only two community colleges out of the 21 in attendance to take the top award in every publication category, alongside City College of San Francisco.
 These awards are earned based on the overall quality of the publications reporting, photography, design and editorial leadership.

 JACC announced the awards at the ACP Spring National College Media Conference held at the Hyatt Regency Embarcadero in San Francisco.
 The association serves 40 community colleges across the state and works to support journalism departments and their students.
-The competition provides an opportunity for student journalists across the state to have their work evaluated by professionals in the field.
-It allows them to have their work compared with other participating colleges.
+The competition provides an opportunity for student journalists across the state to have their work evaluated by professionals in the field and compared with other participating colleges.

 Comments